-At any time, the program may be halted by pressing the STOP key.
+At any time, pressing the STOP key may halt the program.
 This freezes the program at that point.
-To continue, press the GO key or TRAKing soft key.
+To continue, press the GO key or TRAKING soft key.

-10.7 Feedrate Override
+10.7 Feedrate and Spindle Speed Override

 The run feedrate may be changed at any time by pressing the FEED \uparrow or FEED ψ keys.
 Each press increases or reduces the programmed feedrate, as well as rapid by 10%.